 Come hear this wonderful story and learn more about how God is with us in everything we do.
 There will be songs, movement, lines for the entire cast, and of course bread and fish for everyone.

-This 6:30 p.m. outreach project is a great way to get your whole family involved.
+This 6:30 p.m. outreach project on Thursday, April 20, is a great way to get your whole family involved.
 We don hairnets and plastic gloves (all provided) and assemble 300 sandwiches, along with a number of lunch bags.
 Outreach Ministry Team members drive these to the Simpson House shelter in Minneapolis later that evening.
 The next day, the sandwiches go into bag lunches for the residents.
 The residents vacate the Simpson House premises during the day for school, appointments, jobs and/or job hunting.
 They often do not have resources for lunch, and these sandwiches make all the difference.